ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 What is the NodeID of the validator you'd like to whitelist?: NodeID-BFa1paAAAAAAAAAAAAAAAAAAAAQGjPhUy
 ```

-(this ID is intentionally modified)
+-this ID is intentionally modified-

 The next question requires a bit of thinking.
-A validator has a weight, which defines how often it
+A validator has a weight, which defines how often
-is going to be selected for decision making.
+consensus selects it for decision making.
 You should think ahead of how many validators you want
 initially to identify a good value here.
 The range is 1 to 100, but the minimum for a Subnet without
 any validators yet is 20.
 The structure is a bit described at
 [addSubnetValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) under the